andyjsbell/near-game/README.md

 ### Simple

-We say that an rust contract is written in the "simple style" when the `index.ts` file (the contract entry point) includes a series of exported functions.
+We say that an rust contract is written in the "simple style" when the `lib.rs` file (the contract entry point) includes a series of exported functions.

 In this case, all exported functions become public contract methods.